stijn-dejongh/lovecraft_public_domain/raw_converts/iwe.md

 the danger of straying into some blind alley very great, but none the less I seemed to curve steadily toward my osseous goal.
 The prospect gave me new strength, and for the nonce I ceased to worry about my pain, my thirst, and my scant supply of cubes.
-The creatures were now all massing around the entrance&mdash;gesturing, leaping, and laughing with their tentacles.
-Soon, I reflected, I would have to face the entire horde&mdash;and perhaps such reinforcements as they would receive from the forest.
+The creatures were now all massing around the entrance--gesturing, leaping, and laughing with their tentacles.
+Soon, I reflected, I would have to face the entire horde--and perhaps such reinforcements as they would receive from the forest.

   I am now only a few yards from the skeleton, and am pausing to make this entry before emerging and breaking through the noxious band of entities.
 I feel confident that with my last ounce of strength I can put them to flight despite their numbers, for the range of this pistol is tremendous.
-Then a camp on the dry moss at the plateau&rsquo;s edge, and in the morning a weary trip through the jungle to Terra Nova.
+Then a camp on the dry moss at the plateau's edge, and in the morning a weary trip through the jungle to Terra Nova.
 I shall be glad to see living men and the buildings of human beings again.
 The teeth of that skull gleam and grin horribly.

-      Toward Night&mdash;VI, 15
+      Toward Night--VI, 15

   Horror and despair.
 Baffled again!
 After making the previous entry I approached still closer to the skeleton, but suddenly encountered an intervening wall.
-I had been deceived once more, and was apparently back where I had been three days before, on my first futile attempt to leave the labyrinth Whether I screamed aloud I do not know&mdash;perhaps I was too weak to utter a sound.
+I had been deceived once more, and was apparently back where I had been three days before, on my first futile attempt to leave the labyrinth Whether I screamed aloud I do not know--perhaps I was too weak to utter a sound.
 I merely lay dazed in the mud for a long period, while the greenish things outside leaped and laughed and gestured.

   After a time I became more fully conscious.
-My thirst and weakness and suffocation were fast gaining on me, and with my last bit of strength I put a new cube in the electrolyser&mdash;recklessly, and without regard for the needs of my journey to Terra Nova.
+My thirst and weakness and suffocation were fast gaining on me, and with my last bit of strength I put a new cube in the electrolyser--recklessly, and without regard for the needs of my journey to Terra Nova.
 The fresh oxygen revived me slightly, and enabled me to look about more alertly.

   It seemed as if I were slightly more distant from poor Dwight than I had been at that first disappointment, and I dully wondered if I could be in some other corridor a trifle more remote.
-With this faint shadow of hope I laboriously dragged myself forward&mdash;but after a few feet encountered a dead end as I had on the former occasion.
+With this faint shadow of hope I laboriously dragged myself forward--but after a few feet encountered a dead end as I had on the former occasion.

   This, then, was the end.
 Three days had taken me nowhere, and my strength was gone.
 I would soon go mad from thirst, and I could no longer count on cubes enough to get me back.
 I feebly wondered why the nightmare things had gathered so thickly around the entrance as they mocked me.
-Probably this was part of the mockery&mdash;to make me think I was approaching an egress which they knew did not exist.
+Probably this was part of the mockery--to make me think I was approaching an egress which they knew did not exist.

   I shall not last long, though I am resolved not to hasten matters as Dwight did.